Alfresco/docs-alfresco/sap-cloud/latest/admin/index.md

 ## Supported SAP Business Objects

-The following table lists all SAP Business Objects that are tested and supported in the current version of the Alfresco Content Connector for SAP Cloud against an S/4HANA 2020 on-premises:
+The following table lists all SAP Business Objects that are tested and supported in the current version of the Content Connector for SAP Cloud against S/4HANA 2020 on-premises:

 | SAP Business Object Name | SAP Business Object Type | Transaction Code | Supported |
 | ---------------- | --------- | ---- | --- |